-This breast tenderness can resemble a sign of PMS, but it’s generally more acute and unrelenting.
+This breast tenderness can resemble a sign of PMS, but it’s generally more acute and unrelenting as an early pregnancy symptom.
 (In fact, it’s not unlike the feeling of first growing breasts.)
 This often begins in the four-to-six-week range (in other words, around when you’re taking a test) and abates at the end of the first trimester as your hormones level out.

 Avoid underwire bras when possible, and wear a sports bra to bed to help dissipate this pain.

 8. Heart Palpitations